fb55/readabilitySAX/readme.md

 Performance is the main goal of this project.
 The current speed should be good enough to run readabilitySAX on a singe-threaded web server with an average number of requests.
 That's an accomplishment!

 #####Accuracy
 The main goal of CleanEval is to evaluate the accuracy of an algorithm.

 ___// TODO___

 ##Todo

 - Add documentation & examples
-- Improve the performance (always)
+- Add support for URLs containing hash-bangs (`#!`)
+- Allow fetching articles with more than one page
+- Don't remove all images inside `<a>` tags
+- Add a `user-agent` header with usable contents